NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 -------

 An extension for the Unix units conversion files that changes energy to mass and seconds to meters.
-Will never see the universe exactly the same again.
+You will never see the universe exactly the same again.

 License
 -------